elixir-geolix/geolix/README.md

 To run these tests on a local machine please refer to the travis commands executed on each run (`.travis.yml`).

-## Adapters

-If you need a different database or have other special needs for lookups you can write your own adapter and configure it.

-Each adapter is expected to adhere to the `Geolix.Adapter` behaviour.

-The MMDB2 adapter (`Geolix.Adapter.MMDB2`) is pre-packaged and usable once you configure it.
-For testing you can use a fake adapter (`Geolix.Adapter.Fake`) working on a plain `Agent` holding your IP lookup responses.

 ## License